 - Ability to create custom reports?

-- Bidding and optimization (this dictates campaign performance, so advertisers with goals beyond awareness to drive sales and ROI are keenly interested to get in the weeds on details here):
+This dictates campaign performance, so advertisers with goals beyond awareness to drive sales and ROI are keenly interested to get in the weeds on details here:

 - Is optimization automated, and if so to what extent?